Frederik Rønnow: Loan to Schalke 04

 On 30 September 2020, he joined Schalke 04 on a year-long loan.
 Rønnow first replaced Ralf Fährmann as the starting goalkeeper and made 7 Bundesliga appearances.
 Then, he fell out with an injury; Schalke's managers Manuel Baum, Huub Stevens, Christian Gross and Dimitrios Grammozis relied on the services of Fährmann again after his recovery, which meant that Rønnow only came to four more appearances by the end of the season after Fährmann was sidelined with an injury.
 With Schalke, he suffered relegation to the 2.
 Bundesliga at the end of the season and he then subsequently returned to Frankfurt.

 Union Berlin

 On 20 July 2021, Rønnow joined Union Berlin on a three-year contract, and would initially start his stint with the club as a backup to starter Andreas Luthe.
 He made his debut on 27 October in a DFB-Pokal match against Waldhof Mannheim, which ended in a 3–1 win.

 International career

 After playing for several Danish youth teams, he was called up to represent the senior Denmark national team on 9 March 2016 by new head coach Åge Hareide, for friendly matches against Iceland and Scotland.

 In June 2018 he was named in Denmark's squad for the 2018 FIFA World Cup in Russia.

 In June 2021, he was included in the national team's bid for 2020 UEFA Euro, where the team reached the semi-finals, but did not play in a single match.

+Rønnow retired from international football on 5 November 2024, making the announcement on his personal Instagram.